How to Change Safari Reader Font, Text Size, & Color Theme on Mac OS X

 Safari Reader offers an alternate reading view for webpages which strips away most of a websites styling and reducing the page to just the content of the article.
 The Safari Reader feature is great for reading long articles on the web, and Mac users can further improve the Reader experience by customizing the look, font size, font, and colors of the Safari Reader view.

-The ability to customize Safari Reader exists in all modern versions of Safari for all modern versions of Mac OS X (and macOS if you want to use the new naming convention for the Mac operating system).
+The ability to customize Safari Reader exists in all modern versions of Safari for all modern versions of Mac OS.

 How to Customize Safari Reader Appearance in Mac OS X

 - Open Safari as usual, then visit just about any webpage where Safari Reader would be useful (it can be any webpage with an article, this one included, the customizations made to Safari Reader will carry forward elsewhere when it’s in use

 - Click on the Safari Reader button, it looks like a little series of lines atop one another and it appears in the URL bar of Safari

 - Once Safari Reader is activated, you’ll notice the webpage strip away as usual and just the article content is visible, now look back at the URL bar and click on the “aA” button